Hugefan0/py3df1/README.md

 --------------------------

-I change some information to make the use more user friendly for myself, but believe that it can help others too.
+I changed some definitions to make it more user friendly for myself, but believe that it can help others too.
 There is still more room for development with this project.